Validation Scheme Update

 Planning fees are set by central government and Local Planning Authorities such as Northumberland National Park Authority have no discretion to vary the amounts or the rules under which fees are applied.
-Details of the changes are given in the draft Statutory Instrument : the NNPA Planning Fees schedule will be updated shortly to reflect the new fees.
+Details of the current scale of fees are given in the NNPA Planning Fees schedule.

-- Applications received and determined - week ending 28 May 2013
+- Applications received and determined - two weeks ending 06 January 2015

 The National Park Authority has a responsibility to control the use of land and buildings in order to balance the needs and aspirations of individuals with those of the wider community, and to meet the Northumberland National Park Purposes.
 We prepare plans and policies to help us achieve this balance, to deliver the aspirations of the Northumberland National Park Management Plan and to provide the guidance by which planning applications are decided and by which development is shaped.
 The plans and policies are designed to help bring forward sustainable rural development.